angular/dgeni-packages/README.md

 directive, error, filter function, input, module, object, overview, provider, service, type and a number to support rendering of the runnable examples.

-### doc.angularjs.org Package

-This package adds the following processors on top of those provided by the `angularjs` package.

-* `index-pages` -
-Create new docs that will correspond to index pages based on the deployment information in the configuration.
-In the angularjs project there are a number of configurations, including "debug", "jquery", "no-cache" and "production".
-Each configuration loads up different dependencies, such as "angular.js" or "angular.min.js".

-* `keywords` - extracts the keywords from the document for use in searching.

-* `pages-data` - creates a new document, which will be rendered as a JS file, containing information about all the pages in the web app, used for setting up the navigation.

-* `version-data` - creates a new document, which will be rendered as a JS file, containing information about the versions of angular, used for the version-changer drop-down in the web app.

-The package contains an extra tag definition that extracts the step number from tutorial documents, which enable more control over sorting of those pages.

-The package adds a number of extra templates, primarily to support the extra processors: index, pages-data, versions-data and tutorial.

 ## HTML Rendering